Posted in Car Accidents on October 30, 2020

 - Did you see any brake lights before the collision?

 These are questions you or the police may ask eyewitnesses while still at the scene of the auto accident.
-They are also the types of questions an insurance company or car accident attorney may ask to get to the bottom of what happened.
+They are also the types of questions an insurance company or Glendale car accident lawyer may ask to get to the bottom of what happened.
 Obtaining honest and trustworthy answers to these questions from witnesses could help piece together who caused the crash.

 Factors That Could Affect Credibility